ceph/ceph-mixins/README.md

 # Prometheus Monitoring Mixin for Ceph

-A set of Grafana dashboards and Prometheus alerts for Ceph.
+A set of Prometheus alerts for Ceph.

-The scope of this project is to provide Ceph specific Grafana dashboard configs and Prometheus rule files using Prometheus Mixins.
+The scope of this project is to provide Ceph specific Prometheus rule files using Prometheus Mixins.

 ## Prerequisites
 * Jsonnet [[Install Jsonnet]](https://github.com/google/jsonnet#building-jsonnet)